The 29 Best Things to do in Toronto

 5) Cruise Toronto’s Islands

-Set on the waterfront of Toronto, Toronto’s Harbourfront Centre is a 10 acre campus for contemporary arts and provides year-round programming of more than 4,000 events a year.
+Set on the waterfront of Toronto, Toronto’s Harbourfront Centre is a 10-acre campus for contemporary arts and provides year-round programming of more than 4,000 events a year.
 The not-for-profit charity works with over 450 community organisations in many disciplines, such as theatre, dance, literature, music, film, visual arts and crafts.

 You’ll find lots of boats pulled up along the waterfront too.
 From here you can take a boat tour out into Lake Ontario.
 They usually last around 45 minutes and take in the iconic Toronto skyline, including the CN Tower and Rogers Centre, as well as the harbour and Toronto’s islands.
 Alternatively, you can cruise Toronto’s waterfront on a Best of Toronto City Tour.
 The chain of 15 islands houses an airport, amusement park, several private yacht clubs and an exclusive, car-free residential neighbourhood.
 The Captain’s narration on the tour is really informative but there are simpler water taxis which can actually take you to some of the islands without this.